 The groundwater flow systems associated with the Southwest Plume and its sources are the UCRS and the RGA.
 In the area of the Southwest Plume, groundwater flow and contaminant migration through the upper 45 ft to 55 ft of subsurface soil (UCD) is predominantly vertically downward with little lateral spreading.
 This flow system is termed the UCRS.
 Locally, the UCRS consists of three hydrogeologic units (HUs), an upper silt interval (HU1), an intermediate horizon of sand and gravel lenses (HU2), and a lower silt and clayey silt interval (HU3).
 The silts and clays of the UCRS readily adsorb some contaminants, such as metals and radionuclides, retarding the migration of these contaminants in groundwater from the source areas.
 Moreover, laterally extensive silt and clay horizons in the UCRS may halt the downward migration of dense nonaqueous-phase liquids (DNAPLs), but halting the movement results in potentially fostering the development of DNAPL pools in the subsurface or diffusion into fine-grain sediments, if present.
-To date, none of the investigations in the SWMU 211-A area have identified the presence of any DNAPL pools in the subsurface.
+Despite the possibility for pooling, to date, none of the investigations of SWMU 211-A that have installed over 50 borings in the approximately 1.5-acre area have identified the presence of any actual DNAPL pools in the subsurface.
+The use of TCE at PGDP is believed to have begun with the start of construction of the plant around 1952.
+The use of TCE at PGDP was terminated in 1993.